apache/maven-site/content/markdown/repositories/artifacts.md

 | classifier        | -                     | "" (always)    |
 | extension         | -                     | `pom` (always) |

-In case of "build plugins" and "build extensions", as they are JARs, this is how corresponding elements are mapped (for build extension change the XML path prefix to `project/build/extensions/extension[x]`):
+In the case of "build plugins" and "build extensions", as they are JARs, this is how corresponding elements are mapped (for build extension change the XML path prefix to `project/build/extensions/extension[x]`):

 | Artifact Property |            Plugin in Project POM             | Plugin/Extension Artifact |